itsdarklikehell/pwnagotchi-plugins/README.md

 # This is a reference list to / collection of plugins for the pwnagotchi

+My changes (in the fork)

+* Running my pi0w with Jayofelony's 2.8.9 build

-(Removed fancygotchi as it is not working properly)
+* Removed fancygotchi as it is not working properly - original auther nuked repo

+* Removed fancytools to try to diagnose an issue with the plugins repo

+* Still trying to fix issues with the subset of plugins that I am using in this repo...

 Special thanks go to to: